-VR Zuckerberg shares details on some of Facebook’s AI aid to the Red Cross in Puerto Rico
+VR Mark Zuckerberg discusses how Facebook is using AI to aid the Red Cross in Puerto Rico

 Facebook CEO Mark Zuckerberg announced today that his company is working with the American Red Cross to target aid efforts in Puerto Rico using artificial intelligence and satellite imagery to identify areas to deliver aid.

-“We use artificial intelligence to build what we call “population maps” so you can look at satellite imagery of an area and get a sense of where it is that people actually live and the density of different places and where’s there’s infrastructure going to in those places,” Zuckerberg said.
+“We use artificial intelligence to build what we call ‘population maps’ so you can look at satellite imagery of an area and get a sense of where it is that people actually live and the density of different places and where’s there’s infrastructure going to in those places,” Zuckerberg said.
 “That’s going to help the Red Cross figure out where people are who need help.”

 What was perhaps most peculiar about the announcement was that it was given by a cartoonish Mark Zuckerberg avatar speaking from the company’s Spaces virtual reality app that runs on the Oculus Rift headset.